sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ## Table

-After basic atomic components such as buttons and inputs, tables are the most used components in Admin screens in almost every digital product.
+After basic atomic components such as buttons and inputs, Tables are the most used components in Admin screens in almost every digital product.
 Going through the legacy Admin screens it was clear it wasn't different for us.
 Most of them were comprised of mostly a big fat table and some controls such as column sorting, search, filtering, importing and exporting.
 So we started gathering forces from designers and developers of different teams to create our own, awesome Table component.

 ```grid|1
 ![](./four_admins.png "4 examples of admins that we designed in different times of the company and almost felt like 4 different platforms.")
 ```

 We did an extensive benchmark research in digital products and found out that powerful table components were ubiquitous, either in B2C as B2B products.
+This gave us lots of ideas of interesting features and possible approaches we could take to create ours.

 ```grid|1
 ![](./table_bench.png "Benchmarking other digital products for the Table component.")
 ```

-For this daunting task, we split the component in subcomponents that we would address one by one, making sure we were intentional in every design detail without being overwhelmed by its complexity.
+We split the component in subcomponents that we would address one by one, making sure we were intentional in every design detail without being overwhelmed by its complexity.

 <!-- ```grid|1
 ![](./table.png)